 Every Independence Day and Republic Day I grapple with the concept of patriotism and nationalism.
 Am I a patriot?
 What does it mean to be one?
 Does it encourage me to hate people I have never met and take pride in accomplishments I had no role in?
 Does it teach me to put nation before humanity?
 It certainly does not.
 There are two major flaws in patriotism and nationalism as we know it today.

-Firstly, it makes no sense to me that just because some great shit happened in the past in the land I was born in, I should be having a patriotic orgasm for all my life.
+It makes no sense to me that just because some great shit happened in the past on the land I was born in, I should be having a patriotic orgasm for all my life.
 The 5000 year old civilization across the banks of river Indus is surely a great shit but so is any other shit in any other part of the world.
-Ours is no better or worse than others, every civilization, every culture, every country is unique, they all are fucked up in their unique ways.
+Ours is no better or worse than others.
+Every civilization, every culture, every country is unique, and they are also fucked up in their own unique ways.

 Was it a good thing that invasions happened, accompanied by loot, murder and massacre?
-Of course not but what happened in the past is neither my pride nor my shame, neither my win nor my loss.
-I wish our ancestors, the Rajputs for example, were not so good at losing all the battles and could prevent the invasions but hey, shit happened.
+Of course not.
+But what happened in the past is neither my pride nor my shame, neither my win nor my loss.
+I wish our ancestors, the Rajputs for example, were not so good at losing all the battles and could prevent the invasions but hey, shit happens.
+Move on.
+Why are you all the time attacking modern generation for what happened in the past?

-I love my national identity, but in truth it is my Bengali identity that I am more proud of and the Bengali identity transcends the national identity as I feel no less patriotic or call it allegiance if you will, towards the nation of Bangladesh where my ancestors were born.
-This sort of fucks up the nationalism agenda because Bangladesh is not my nation on papers.
-Tomorrow, if India goes at war with Bangladesh I would be expected to do cheer leading for India but except for an invisible political line that was drawn by some politicians I see no reason why I should root for India?
-Let’s say until some war breaks out, I am proud of my ‘Indian Bengali with roots in Bangladesh formerly East Pakistan’ identity.
+I love my national identity, but in truth it is my Bengali identity that I am more proud of and the Bengali identity transcends the national identity as I feel no less fond of the nation of Bangladesh where my ancestors were born.
+This, sort of fucks up the nationalism agenda, because Bangladesh is not my nation on papers.
+Tomorrow, if India goes at war with Bangladesh I would be expected to do cheer leading for India but except for an invisible political line that was drawn by some politicians I see no reason why I should hate Bangladesh or Pakistan for that matter?

 I was a proud Indian for the values laid down in the Constitution but not anymore since the last general elections.
 Today I am greatly troubled with the country’s political direction and I don’t know how to negotiate my national identity with the changing milieu.
-I feel ashamed that today people of this country see ‘secularism’ as a bad word, they have voted to power a Prime Minister with a dubious past, belonging to the organization that murdered Gandhi, and since then Hindutva forces have only gained powers; our intellectual capacity is being attacked, educational institutions, school curricula all being Hinduized.
+I feel ashamed that today people of this country see ‘secularism’ as a bad word, they have voted to power a Prime Minister with a dubious past, belonging to the organization whose ideologies murdered Gandhi, and since then Hindutva forces have only gained powers; our intellectual capacity is being attacked, educational institutions, school curricula all being homogenized with one imposing idea of Hindi, Hindu, Hindustan.
+This is not how our forefathers imagined it to be.

-It is a shame to be born in a RSS/BJP ruled Hindu Rashtra, but I still have some hope.
+It is a shame to live in a RSS/BJP ruled theological state called Hindu Rashtra rather than a Constitutional democracy, but I still have some hope.
 I trust in the strength of the Constitution and hope the basic fabric of the nation cannot be changed.

 With that thought, happy independence day.